 - 1. The character of the category, the zoning districts permitted within the category and the site's peculiar suitability for particular uses. - 2.
-Conservation of the value of property and encouragement of the most appropriate uses of land throughout the City.

-- 3. The applicable elements of the current City Comprehensive Plan. - 4.
-The needs of the City for land areas to serve specific population and economic purposes. - Whether there have been substantial changes in the character or development of areas in or near an area under consideration for a land use change or rezoning. - 6.
+Conservation of the value of property and encouragement of the most appropriate uses of land throughout the City. - 3.
+The applicable elements of the current City Comprehensive Plan. - 4.
+The needs of the City for land areas to serve specific population and economic purposes. - 5.
+Whether there have been substantial changes in the character or development of areas in or near an area under consideration for a land use change or rezoning. - 6.
 The facts and opinions presented to the Local Planning Agency and City Commission through public hearings. - 7.
-No land use amendment or zoning change, however, shall contain conditions, limitations or requirements not applicable to all other property in the land use or zoning district to which the particular property is rezoned. - 8.
+No land use amendment or zoning change, however, shall contain conditions, limitations or requirements not applicable to all other property

+- in the land use or zoning district to which the particular property is rezoned. - 8.
 The size of the parcel proposed for a land use change and its relationship to the land use and zoning designations on neighboring properties with the intent to avoid "spot" land use or zoning. - 9.
-The level of service impacts the development site would have on the surrounding transportation network, sanitary sewer, potable water, drainage, recreation and open space, public schools, solid waste required by the Comprehensive Plan and the Land Development Code.
+The level of service impacts the development site would have on the surrounding transportation network, sanitary sewer, potable water, drainage, recreation and open space, public schools, solid waste required by the Comprehensive Plan and the Land Development Code. - 10.
+The City shall determine the consistency of land use plan amendments with the Public School Facilities Element.
+The consistency finding shall address whether sufficient capacity is available or anticipated within the short or long range planning horizon of the Element to accommodate the projected student impact of proposed amendments.
+As provided for within the Amended Interlocal Agreement for Public Schools Facilities Planning (ILA), the School Board of Broward County shall provide the projected student impact of amendments and the availability of capacity at impacted schools.